onetrickwolf/gif-to-webm-please/README.md

 - Delay on the last frame gets dropped.
 This can cause the loop timing of some animations to be off.
 This is a [known issue with FFMPEG.](https://trac.ffmpeg.org/ticket/6294#comment:6) Working on implementing fix for next release.
+- Would like to increase quality of conversion but for some reason ran into timing issues with [lossless libvpx](https://trac.ffmpeg.org/wiki/Encode/VP9#LosslessVP9) or even when just increasing the quality paramaters significantly.
+It's still pretty good but definitely could take some time to fine tune it.

 ### Roadmap